Pay Plan: ET ‐ 15 (10 Month) Grade: ET

 - Uses data to develop and inform the school counseling program and evaluates the program’s impact on the school’s instructional goals.

-- Communicates and shares the goal of the comprehensive school counseling program to education stakeholders including students, families and community partners.
+- Communicates and shares the goals of the comprehensive school counseling program to stakeholders including students, families and community partners.

 - Develops and maintains a written plan for eﬀective delivery of the school counseling programs based on the DCPS annual student achievement goals and aligned with the American School Counseling Association (ASCA) National Standards for School Counseling Programs.